 Parmigiani Fleurier Kalpagraph Savane specification

-Movement: Automatic, Parmigiani Fleurier 334 calibre, in-house, bridge is decorated by hand with the Cotes de Geneve pattern, Swiss Made
+Movement: Automatic, Parmigiani Fleurier 334 calibre, in-house, the bridge is decorated by hand with the Cotes de Geneve pattern, Swiss Made

 Winding: Automatic (self-winding)